Posted in Buildings, Neighborhoods, Transportation

 © Oakland Tribune (archives)

 Durant Park was once the home to R.C.
 Durant, the President of Durant Motors.
-Before that, the land from owned by F.C.
+Before that, the land was owned by F.C.
 Talbot.
 The park is located at the top of 98th Avenue.

 Rosebud Dancing to Shake, Rattle and Roll 1955